agency-quill/agency/documentation/responsive-grid.md

 # Responsive grid
 _"Responsive Web design is the approach that suggests that design and development should respond to the user's behavior and environment based on screen size, platform and orientation."_ - [Responsive Web Design – What It Is And How To Use It](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/)

 Ethan Marcotte introduced the concept of responsive design in his 2010 _A List Apart_ article [Responsive Web Design](https://alistapart.com/article/responsive-web-design).
-Conceptually it's pretty simple.
-Use `CSS` to render `HTML` differently depending on the user's device and behavior.
+Conceptually it's pretty simple-use `CSS` to render `HTML` differently depending on the user's device and behavior.
 In practice it is a little more complex.

-The foundation of reponsive design is the __responsive grid__ which uses a combination of cropping, scaling and wrapping to render a single block of `HTML` in the best possible presentation across multiple devices.
+The foundation of reponsive design is the __responsive grid__.
+A responsive grid uses a combination of cropping, scaling and wrapping to render a single block of `HTML` in the best possible presentation across multiple devices.

-The next section goes into code and concepts that go into building a responsive grid.
-After that we get into the nuts and bolts of our implementation of a responsive grid system.
+The next section goes into the code and concepts that go into building a responsive grid.
+After that we get into the nuts and bolts of our implementation.

 ## The underlying functionality
 There are some new elements, units, properties and functions in `HTML5` and `CSS3` that make responsive grids possible.
 Below are a few of the more important ones.

 ### Semantic `HTML`
-`HTML` has always had semantic elements, or elements whose name describes the content within them (i.e. the `<blockquote>`, `<h1>`, `<p>` and `<table>` elements).
+`HTML` has always had semantic elements, or elements whose name describes the content within them (e.g. the `<blockquote>`, `<h1>`, `<p>` and `<table>` elements).

-In the early days `HTML` also had a bunch of elements that were intended for presentation purposes (i.e. the `<b>`, `<center>`, `<font>` and `<i>` elements).
-Once `CSS` came around all of the presentation elements were no longer needed, so they have, for the most part been deprecated.
+In the early days, `HTML` also had a bunch of elements that were intended for presentation purposes (e.g. the `<b>`, `<center>`, `<font>` and `<i>` elements).
+Once `CSS` came around all of the presentation elements were no longer needed and have, for the most part, been deprecated.

-Finally there were a couple of elements for layout (i.e. the `<div>` and `<span>` elements).
+Finally there were a couple of elements for layout (e.g. the `<div>` and `<span>` elements).

 `HTML5` added some new elements in order to extend the benefits of semantic naming to page layout.
 Generic `<div>` elements have been replaced with new, descriptive, elements like `<header>`, `<section>` and `<footer>`.
 The new elements describe the role of the content they contain.
 The `<div>` element still exists, but is used for non-semantic content divisions.